Available To Serve You Nationwide On All Federal Cases

 When Challenging the Search Is Possible

 Challenging searches becomes possible when agents violate Fourth Amendment protections, exceed warrant scope, or engage in misconduct during execution.
 Federal judges will suppress illegally obtained evidence when government conduct violates constitutional requirements or shocks the conscience.
 Our extensive experience includes successful suppression motions that excluded crucial evidence and forced dismissal of charges.
+In past cases, we have secured the exclusion of evidence due to improper conduct by law enforcement, demonstrating the importance of challenging unlawful searches.

 Warrant challenges focus on whether probable cause existed, if the affidavit contained false statements, or whether the warrant was impermissibly broad.
 Even valid warrants can be challenged when agents exceed authorized scope, search areas are not specified, or seize items beyond those described.
 In most cases involving drugs, weapons, or financial crimes, suppressing physical evidence devastates the prosecution’s case.